tharun634/cocoindex/docs/docs/examples/examples/custom_targets.md

   tags: [custom-building-blocks]
 tags: [custom-building-blocks]
 ---
-import { GitHubButton, YouTubeButton } from '../../../src/components/GitHubButton';
+import { GitHubButton, YouTubeButton, DocumentationButton } from '../../../src/components/GitHubButton';

 <GitHubButton url="https://github.com/cocoindex-io/cocoindex/tree/main/examples/custom_output_files"/>

 ## Overview

 Let’s walk through a simple example—exporting `.md` files as `.html` using a custom file-based target.
 This project monitors folder changes and continuously converts markdown to HTML incrementally.
-Check out the full [source code](https://github.com/cocoindex-io/cocoindex/tree/main/examples/custom_output_files).

-The overall flow is simple:
-This example focuses on
-- how to configure your custom target
+The overall flow is simple and primarily focuses on how to configure your custom target.
-- the flow effortless picks up the changes in the source, recomputes only what's changed and export to the target

 ## Ingest files